Start Abroad

 For official, up-to-date details on licensing and recognition, see the IFDH Italy country profile.

-- System structure: Dental hygiene is a regulated healthcare profession in Italy, delivered mainly in private dental clinics under a dentist-led model.
+• System structure: Regulated profession, primarily in private dental clinics within a dentist-led model.

-- Licensing & recognition: Italian or EU-recognised qualifications are required; U.S.-trained hygienists may only practice on military bases.
+• Licensing & recognition: EU-qualified hygienists must complete a Ministry of Health recognition process.
+U.S.-trained hygienists can only practice on military bases.

 Germany